Temiloluwa/sagemaker_auto_mpg/Blog.md

 ```

 ## Stage 2: Model Training and Evaluation
-The different python libary `smexperiments` is used for Experment tracking in Sagemaker.
-A Trial in Sagemaker is synonymous to an MLFlow run.
+The different python library `smexperiments` is used for Experiment tracking in Sagemaker.
+A Trial in Sagemaker is synonymous with an MLFlow run.
 A trial could consist of multiple ML workflow stages, depending on the complexity of the solution.
 For example, model training and evaluation or just a single hyperparameter optimization step could be considered a trial.
 What's important is that metrics are logged for each trial run to enable the comparison of different trials.

 I created a trial for just the training step and attributed it to the created experiment using the `experiment_name` parameter in the `Trial.create` call.